-Policy 30-1 Library Fees and Fines
+Policy 30-1 | Library Fees and Fines

-Library fees and fines shall be established from time to time by resolution of the Board of Library Commissioners.
-Each year during the preparation of the budget, the Library Director shall submit a schedule of suggested fees and fines, to be approved by the board.
-New fees and fines may be proposed at any time during the fiscal year, but no new fee or fine shall be implemented unless first approved by the Board of Commissioners.
+Library fees and fines shall be established from time to time by resolution of the Board of Library Commissioners (the "Board" herein).
+Each year during the preparation of the budget, the Library Executive Director shall submit a schedule of suggested fees and fines to be approved by the Board.
+New fees and fines may be proposed at any time during the fiscal year, but no new fee or fine shall be implemented unless first approved by the Board.

-Policy 30-2 Fundraising and Development
+Policy 30-2 | Fundraising and Development

-The Grand Rapids Public Library is authorized to accept donations from members of the public, non-profit groups, corporations and others.
-The Library Director shall be responsible to account for such donations, and to implement and enforce a policy to ensure such accountability.
-The Library Director shall present to the Board of Library Commissioners a statement of such donations periodically, and shall not authorize any expenditure of such donations, except with the express approval of the board.
+The Grand Rapids Public Library is authorized to accept donations from members of the public, non-profit groups, corporations, and others.
+The Library Executive Director shall be responsible to account for such donations, and to implement and enforce a Policy to ensure such accountability.
+The Library Executive Director shall present to the Board of Library Commissioners (the "Board" herein) a statement of such donations periodically, and shall not authorize any expenditure of such donations, except with the express approval of the Board.
 Every donation received by the library shall be promptly acknowledged.

-Any fundraising or development activities conducted by any Library employee shall be undertaken only at the direction of the Library Director, and shall be consistent with the Mission and Strategic Plan of the Grand Rapids Public Library.
+Any fundraising or development activities conducted by any library employee shall be undertaken only at the direction of the Library Executive Director, and shall be consistent with the Mission and Strategic Plan of the Grand Rapids Public Library.

-The board authorizes and directs the Library Director to develop and implement guidelines consistent with this policy.
+The Board authorizes and directs the Library Executive Director to develop and implement guidelines consistent with this Policy.

-Policy 30-3 Purchasing and Contracts
+Policy 30-3 | Purchasing and Contracts

-Notwithstanding the expenditure authority granted to the Library Director pursuant to Board Policy 10-4, the following policy authorizes the execution of contracts and purchases as follows:
+Notwithstanding the expenditure authority granted to the Library Executive Director, pursuant to Board Policy 10-4, the following Policy authorizes the execution of contracts and purchases as follows: